Table of contents

 2. Bundle and Discount

 Bundling involves offering a set of complementary products at a discounted rate when bought together.
-This tactic not only increases the store’s average transaction value but also provides customers with a sense of getting a good deal, which can enhance their overall satisfaction.
+This tactic not only increases the store’s average transaction value but also provides customers with a sense of getting a good deal.

 3. Use Point of Purchase (POP) Displays